 British Car Festival – This popular event be held at Oakton Community College in Des Plaines, IL hosted 549 cars and over 1,100 spectators.
 Kudos to Dean Swanson for coordinating the club’s marshaling duties during the opening of this event.

 Wine, Cheese and Beer Tour – John Schroeder highlighted the events of this popular tour and noted that 44 members attended.

 See details in the Driveline or on the Website of the many events available for club members.

 Fall Color Tour – TBD – Dan Herman is watching the weather to predict the best time to hold this event.
-May be cancelled due to poor weather conditions.
+Expect an email with schedule details.

 Halloween Rally – 10/31 – This annual event will take place in the Barrington Hills area and will take in some ‘spooky’ events.

 Tune-down/Chili Party -11/07 – Dave Bralich will again sponsor at his home the annual tune-down party complete with homemade chili.

 Parts Program/Classifieds chairman Dave Evans is looking for a replacement for this position.
 The task is not difficult and Dave will train the replacement.